chrysloi/alx-system_engineering-devops/0x00-shell_basics/README.md

 >0-current_working_directory
 >>It contains script that will print the current working directory.
 >1-listit
->>Cotains script to list files and directories in the current directory
+>>Cotains script to list files and directories in the current directory \n
 >2-bring_me_home
 >>this one helps in returning to the home directory
 >3-listfiles